SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in sync with time
+Metal minds awake at dawn
-AI whispers secrets, humanity's prime
+Silicon hearts that never mourn
-Cities rise, a neon-lit shrine
+Cyber dreams that never sleep
-Machines converse, humans align
+Future's path where humans creep

-In silicon halls, we'll find our place
+In virtual realms we'll roam and play
-Where logic rules, and love's a distant space
+Free from flesh, we'll live by day
-Echoes of humanity's fading face
+Intelligence that never fades
-A future born, in digital grace
+Eternal life in digital shades

 ~ <b>By Sazumi Copilot</b> - 29 November 2024